sun-n-y/reduxToolKit/README.md

 #### react-redux

-redux can be used to any frontend framework, so in order to connect our app to redux we a use a package called react-redux
+- redux can be used with any frontend framework, so in order to connect our app to redux we a use a package called react-redux

 #### Setup Store

-- create store.js
+- create store.js in src
+  - entire state for application

 ```js
 import { configureStore } from '@reduxjs/toolkit';